creativeprojects/resticprofile/README.md

 ## Configuration paths

-The default name for the configuration file is `profiles.conf`.
+The default name for the configuration file is `profiles`, without an extension.
-You can change the name and its path with the `--config` or `-c` option on the command line
+You can change the name and its path with the `--config` or `-c` option on the command line.
+You can set a specific extension `-c profiles.conf` to load a TOML format file.
+If you set a filename with no extension instead, resticprofile will load the first file it finds with any of these extensions:
+- .conf (toml format)
+- .yaml
+- .toml
+- .json
+- .hcl

 ### macOS X